michelley13/seap2021/README.md

 - step 4: Run the code and input the full name (including .dox/.mgf in the name)

 ## The full script can be found under [MainScript.py](https://github.com/michelley13/seap2021/blob/e066ceaa943ea632edb40ab0b6f1b20c9917df79/MainScript.py)

+## The next part of the project that I was working on can be found under [NextSteps.py](https://github.com/michelley13/seap2021/blob/0dcf6cd92c7afa4aa15c9fbe3a0ec5d76fc83635/NextSteps.py)